twaslowski/lingolift-core/backend/backlog.md

   also handle the language identification parts of the application.~~
   - The above approach is profoundly overcomplicated.
 Checking if `'?' in translation.sentence or '?' in translation.translation` will likely cover 95% of usecases.
 If this is a priority, an approach of looking for interrogative words/phrases would probably be an easy way to achieve higher reliability.
 - Explain morphological features more clearly.
 Requires work on the upos_explanation endpoint.
+- Morphologizer.
+Hard to narrow down exactly in which ways this might work in an educationally valuable way, but spaCy allows for it – let's see if this is something that actually makes sense.